 Information Technology Laboratory, Applied and Computational Mathematics Division

-Machine Learning and AI are having great impacts across a number of fields of physics, from probing the evolution of galaxies to calculating quantum wave functions to discovering new states of matter.
-This research opportunity revolves around building machine learning-driven autonomous systems for calibration and control of quantum information science systems.
+Machine Learning (ML) and artificial intelligence (AI) are beginning to broadly impact physics: from probing the evolution of galaxies to calculating quantum wave functions to discovering new states of matter.
+This postdoctoral research opportunity centers on developing autonomous ML-driven systems for measurement, calibration, and control of quantum systems and quantum computing platforms.

 S. S. Kalantre, J. P. Zwolak et al. Machine learning techniques for state recognition and auto-tuning in quantum dots. npj Quantum Inf.
 5 (6): 1–10 (2019).

-machine learning; quantum dots; cold atoms; optimization; autonomous control
+machine learning; artificial intelligence; autonomous control; quantum dots; cold atoms; optimization;